myseq/kev-dashboard/README.md

 # kev-dashboard.py
 `kev-dashboard.py` is a simple tool to generate a dashboard for CISA's Known Exploited Vulnerabilities (KEV).

-This tool is written in python, and it can display the dashboard in two (2) modes: text mode or ASCII chart mode.
+This tool is written in python, and it can display the dashboard in two (2) modes: **text** mode or **ASCII chart** mode.
+This tools is created after I got inspired by 2 things: Kenna EPSS distribution per cve/vendor (very cool) and the command line utility (termgraph) that draws basic graphs in the terminal.
+So I decided to take up the challenge to create a similar tool for both the idea.

 # Usage
 To show the help screen.